Nevada Gun Laws

 Carry In Vehicle?

-Yes – Nevada allows for concealed carry within a vehicle if you have the Nevada firearm permit or a permit from a reciprocal state.
+Yes - Nevada allows for concealed carry within a vehicle if you have a Nevada firearm permit or a permit from a reciprocal state.
 If you do not have a permit, then you must carry openly or store the firearm in a location away from passengers.

 Carry In State Park?